jphastings/VideoScrobbler/docs/home.md

 Why?
 ----
-### It has a good memory!
+### It has a good memory
-You live in the UK, you go and visit your friend in the US and one afternoon while he's working he tells you to go ahead and watch some of the hilarious TV show [Arrested Development]().
-You've watched plenty of the show before, but can you remember where you're up to?
-Ha!

-If you VideoScrobble then this site will keep track of where you are in every TV show you're watching, so you can pick up where you left off *no matter how you're watching it*.
-Caught the first 10 minutes on your [EyeTV]() at home?
-You can watch the rest from DVD or even YouTube if you can find it.
+It'll keep track of where you are up to while you're watching a film or episode of TV.
+This means you can continue playing back where you left off on a different day, computer, continent or even from a different source of video.

-### It expands your living room!
-So you're back in the UK after your trip to see your friend, but the two of you got into watching that show together.
-VideoScrobbler will tell you what your friends are watching, if you have the same video available you can watch it too - in sync.
+### Watch with friends
+Make another VideoScrobbler your friend and they'll be able to see what videos you're scrobbling; if you both have the same DVD you can watch it at exactly the same time — even when one of you pauses to pick up the pizza.

 How?
 ----